Poeschl/Tiny-Java-Image-Presentation/presentation.rst

 .. image:: images/jdk-layers.png
    :width: 800px

-Lets look into the build image
+Lets look into the built image
 ------------------------------

 * Tool `dive` to analyse the image